 Intimate partner violence (IPV), also known as domestic violence, is a widespread epidemic impacting children and families.
 It is estimated that over 15.5 million children in the U.S. are exposed annually to adult IPV at home, with young children making up the majority of exposed youth among families who seek police involvement for IPV.
 There is evidence to suggest that factors such as parental violence history, socioeconomic status, substance use, and neighborhood characteristics are significant predictors of IPV in homes with children.

 Although IPV has obvious negative effects on the parents/caregivers involved, there are also serious consequences for children exposed to IPV in their homes.
 These can include physical outcomes such as poor physical health and substance use, as well as adverse mental health outcomes like anxiety, depression, and post-traumatic stress symptoms.
 Children may act out and be aggressive, and their parents may not connect the behavior to the IPV exposure in the home.
 The family unit itself can become isolated from other family members or friends in an attempt to hide the violence in the home.
-There is also a proven link between IPV and child maltreatment.
+There is also a proven link between domestic violence and child abuse.

 The prevalence and serious negative outcomes associated with IPV makes it a serious public health concern.
 Fortunately, there are steps that a health care system can take to help break the cycle of violence within families.